LSR 2-1 Confederates

 LSR 2-1's Bonneville,Dyno &Track Proven

 If you want to make power on a multi-cylinder engine you have to use a collector system.
 Whether it's a V-Twin or a V-8 it's the same, and no less an authority than the famed engine builder Smokey Yunick will tell you that.
 Not using free exhaust energy to help your engine breathe is downright criminal.
 No matter what the conventional wisdom is, staggered duals on a Harley will not make more power.
-You simply cannot escape the fact that a properly designed 2-1 will give you more usable torque where you need it, in the 2000 to 4000 rpm range, which means less downshifts and less rpm to get the job done.
+You simply cannot escape the fact that a properly designed 2-1 will give you more useable torque where you need it, in the 2000 to 4000 rpm range, which means less downshifts and less rpm to get the job done.

 A set of short staggered duals at peak rpm can be made to produce good power but they will be dead on their ass until they get there, whereas an engine developed around an LSR 2-1 exhaust can be made to perform from the bottom up with no dips in the torque band!
 If you don't believe this then why is it always that the top Pro Stock bikes, cars etc. end up running collectors systems?
 Damn right they work!
 If you don't think torque between shifts or when you roll the throttle on, then buy those long sewer pipes or some short curly drag pipes you saw on the Discovery Channel.